Coarsening dynamics of chemotactic aggregates: Stationary patterns

 In steady state, the density flux ${J=- T\chi_\rho \rhoStat \partial_x \etaStat}$ in the continuity equation Eq.~\eqref{eq:cont-eq} must be spatially uniform.
 As we assume $\chi_\rho,\rho\geq 0$, a finite flux $J$ would imply a difference between the values of mass-redistribution potential at the domain boundaries, $\etaStat(0)$ and $\etaStat(L)$.
 Thus, on one-dimensional domains with either no-flux or periodic boundary conditions, as well as on an infinite line, the flux must vanish, implying

 a condition analogous to a constant chemical potential in thermodynamics.
 In the $(\rho,\eta)$ phase space, we refer to this line as the flux-balance subspace (FBS)~\cite{Brauns.etal2020}.
-Then, the equation of motion for the mass-redistribution potential, Eq.~\eqref{eq:KS-eta}, determines the stationary density profile $\rhoStat(x)$ by (\emph{profile equation})
+Physically, the uniform mass-redistribution potential implies that the overall flux of the cells vanishes, that is, the diffusive flux spreading of the aggregate is exactly balanced by the chemotactic aggregation flux.